virtunus/frdb-notification/README.md

 > This configuration is copied from https://github.com/kreait/laravel-firebase#configuration

 ### Usage
-Return `FrdbChannel::class` from `via` method in your notification class.
+Just return `FrdbChannel::class` from `via` method in your notification class.

 The sample notification class: